Photos by Sri Raghunathan, Chennai

 Varanasi

-Life time skitch of Sri Tulsidasji at Sri Bala Hanuman temple, Tulsi Ghat, Varanasi While there were many saints and Rishis who had lived in this city, famous among them are saints of comparatively recent times, namely Sri Goswami Tulsidasji, Sri Kabir dasji, Sri Ramanathji.
+While there were many saints and Rishis who had lived in this city, famous among them are saints of comparatively recent times, namely Sri Goswami Tulsidasji, Sri Kabir dasji, and Sri Ramanathji.
 The works of all these saints are virtually worshipped and are renowned for the philosophical ideas preached therein.
-However, the work of Sri Goswami Tulsidasji is remembered by many, as the language used therein was easily understood by even a commoner.
+The work of Sri Goswami Tulsidasji is remembered by many as the language used therein was easily understood by even a commoner.
 At the same time, the pundits also found them to be valuable.

 Sri Tulsidasji : a devotee of Lord Hanuman

-There will be hardly any devotee of Lord Anjaneya who is unaware of the forty slokas composed by Sri Tulsidasji titled "Hanuman Chalisa".
+There will be hardly any devotee of Lord Anjaneya who will be unaware of the forty slokas composed by Sri Tulsidasji titled "Hanuman Chalisa".
 This is the most powerful and popular composition recited by the devotees of Lord Anjaneya the world over.
-Devotion that this hymn develops towards the Lord is enormous and has to be experienced and enjoyed.
+The devotion this hymn develops towards the Lord is enormous and has to be experienced and enjoyed.
 If millions could experience the devotion, the power with which the hymn had been composed could be well estimated.
 His devotion towards Lord Hanuman is well beyond estimation.
 This is a siddha grantha and Sri Tulsidasji, a siddha purusha.

 Assi Ghat

 This Ghat of Kashi is one of the most important ancient Ghat and is situated as the southernmost Ghat of Varanasi.
 It is the first ghat of Varanasi where river Ganga and river Assi (now extinct) confluence, hence bathing in this one ghat is equal to the virtues of all other ghats put together.
 Earlier the area of this ghat was till Bhaidani Ghat.
-In 19th century this Ghat got divided into five ghats- Assi, Reenva, Tulsi and Bhaidani.
+In the 19th century, this Ghat was divided into five ghats- Assi, Reenva, Tulsi, and Bhaidani.

-Sri Gangaji, Tuslsi Bhavan, Tulsi Ghat, Varanasi The great saint Tulsidas had lived in this ghat during his last days and had breathed his last while living in this Ghat.
+The great saint Tulsidas had lived in this ghat during his last days and had breathed his last while living in this Ghat.
 As mentioned the portion of the Ghat where he had lived had been named after him as “Tulsi Ghat”.
-Raja Todar Mal who was a good friend and devotee of saint Tulsidas had gifted the place for his living in this Ghat.
+Raja Todar Mal was a good friend and devotee of saint Tulsidas had gifted the place for his living in this Ghat.

 Raja Todar Mal

-Todar Mal started his career from the humble position of a writer but slowly moved up the ranks in the regime of Sultan Sher Shah Suri.
-With downfall of Suri dynasty, he continued to be a faithful public servant during Mughals also.
-During the regain of Emperor Akbar he continued to enjoy the confidence of the Emperor.
+Todar Mal started his career in the humble position of a writer but slowly moved up the ranks in the regime of Sultan Sher Shah Suri.
+With the downfall of the Suri dynasty, he continued to be a faithful public servant during the Mughals.
+During the regain of Emperor Akbar, he continued to enjoy the confidence of the Emperor.
 He rose to become the Finance Minister in Akbar's Darbar in 1560.
 Todar Mal overhauled the revenue system of Akbar's Mughal Empire.
-He was well versed in Sanskrit, Persian and Hindustani languages and had translated Bhagavata Purana into Persian.
+He was well-versed in Sanskrit, Persian, and Hindustani languages and had translated Bhagavata Purana into Persian.

-A committed hero of the values of Sanadhana Dharma, he was instrumental in rebuilding of Lord Viswanath temple.
+A committed hero of the values of Sanatana Dharma, he was instrumental in the rebuilding of Lord Viswanath temple.
 Earlier it was razed to the ground by Qutab-ud-den Aibek who ransacked Varanasi in 1194.
-The temple was rebuilt in 1585 by Todar Mal, the Revenue Minister of Akbar, only to be razed again by Aurangzeb, in 1669.
+Todar Mal, the Revenue Minister of Akbar, rebuilt the temple in 1585 only to be razed again by Aurangzeb, in 1669.
 The temple was again rebuilt by Rani Ahilya Bai Holkar of Indore in the year 1776.

 Tulsidas migrates to Kashi